PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   [Camel Case](https://en.wikipedia.org/wiki/Camel_case) is one of the naming conventions used to improve the readability of code, whilst avoiding underscores.

 Case Sensitive
-  Upper and lower case letters are iterprete as different symbols.
+  Upper and lower case letters are interpreted as different symbols and different values.
 If a keyword is all lower case, you must use all lower case.
 The name `myFunction` is distinct from the name `myfunction`.
 Adopting a strict convention for naming, such as {term}`camel case` makes it easier to avoid this mistake.

 Casting to Type
-  def
+  Conversion of one type of data safely to another.
+A variable cannot change its type, so type casting occurs on assignment to a variable of the correct type.

 Char Type
   Type for representing individual characters.
 Character literals are enclosed by `' '`.
 Also an integer type - each character has an associate integer value.

 Class
-  more basic    ;A blueprint for creating objects, encapsulating data (attributes) and functions (methods).
+  A user-defined data type - a blueprint for creating objects, encapsulating data (attributes) and functions (methods).

 Class Members
-  def
+  Functions that belong to a class.

 Code Block
-  Sequence of {term}`statements` inclosed by curly braces `{}`.
+  Sequence of {term}`statements` enclosed by curly braces `{}`.
 Also called a {term}`compound statement`.

 Comments
-  Comments are text in a computer program that is only intended as a note to the progammer.
-Comments are useful as in-code documentation, and also allow part of program to be hidden from the compiler temporarily during development.
+  Comments are text in a computer program that is only intended as a note to the programmer.
+Comments are useful as in-code documentation.
+Also used by programmers to hide sections of a programme from the compiler temporarily - useful during development.

 Compiler
   The part of a C++ implementation that produces object code from a translation unit.
 More generally compilers transform source code into other types of code, but most often into native machine code that is interpreted directly by the {term}`CPU`.

 Compiled Language
-  def
+  Programming languages that are converted directly into machine code, creating programmes that can be executed by the computer processor.
+Alternative is an interpreted language, where the source code is interpreted a line at a time by the interpreter at run time – these programmes run inside larger programmes written in a compiled language including C, JAVA, and C++.

 Compound Statement
-  Sequence of {term}`statements` inclosed by curly braces `{}`.
+  Sequence of {term}`statements` enclosed by curly braces `{}`.
 Also called a {term}`code block`.

 Concatenation
   Joining of two strings together.
+Accomplished by the concatenation operator `+`or a built-in function.

 Control Flow
-  The sequential flow of ***control*** through the program -  the current statement has *control* of the processor.
+  The sequential flow of ***control*** through the program - the programmes statement that is being executed at each instant is said to have *control* of the processor.
 The order in which individual statements, instructions, or function calls of an imperative program are executed, or evaluated.

 Control Flow Statements
   Selection and iteration statements: `if`, `switch`, `for`, `while`

 Const
-  Const: A keyword that makes a variable or function parameter immutable.
+  A keyword that makes a variable or function parameter immutable.

 Constant
   A variable or function parameter that is immutable - the value cannot be changed after it has been initialised.
+Set using the `const` or `constexpr` modifiers at declaration.

 Construction
-  def
+  Creating a new object – also called instantiation, when referring to a class.

 Constructor
-  def
+  A special member function that is automatically called when an object of its class is created.
+Constructors have the same name as their class and have no return type (not even `void`).

 Constructors
-  def
+  Special member functions that are automatically called when an object of its class is created.
+Constructors have the same name as their class and have no return type.

 Core Language
-  def
+  The fundamental components of the C++ language not found in the Standard Library.
+The libraries are constructed from the core language.

 Copy Assignment
   Replacement of the contents of one object with the contents of a second object; the second object is unaffected by the operation.
-Can also intitialise an object.
+Can also initialise an object.

 CPU
   [Central Processing Unit](https://en.wikipedia.org/wiki/Central_processing_unit) is the electronic circuitry inside a computer that executes the machine code version of computer programmes.